PLEASE SHARE AS THIS LAD NEEDS TO FIND HIS NEW HOME.

 Norfolk Boxer Rescue NEEDS YOU !

-very short notice, it usually happens when we do not have a prospective adoptive home immediately available.
-In these
+to us at very short notice, it usually happens when we do not have a prospective adoptive home immediately available.

-circumstances we have no alternative but to place the dog into kennels.
-This is very costly as well as being an added
+In these circumstances we have no alternative but to place the dog into kennels.
+This is very costly as well as being

 to compile a list of people willing to foster, on a short term and perhaps at short notice, a boxer, who through no fault